trigram-mrp/fractureiser/docs/users.md

 ## I'm Not Infected, Now What?

-If you have played mods in the last few months, the absolute safest thing you can do at the moment is to **not launch Minecraft at all**.
-Yes, even Vanilla.
+If nothing was found by the stage 2 detector, chances are there's nothing going on and you're good to play.

-With that said - if nothing was found in the first place, chances are there's nothing going on.
+While `fractureiser` has been cleaned out, new viruses may appear in the near future until we establish new protocols.
+If you want to play the game, we recommend:

-If you still want to play the game:
+* Play exclusively mods and modpacks that you have already downloaded and verified safe.
-* With the current knowledge we have, this is not risky, but we do not guarantee this is accurate - you are *willingly putting yourself at risk*.
+* Avoid downloading anything uploaded after the 8th of June from new or unknown authors, for the same reason as the previous point.
-* After each session, check for the stage 2 infection files in the previous step to ensure nothing has happened since
+* Avoid updating your mod(pack)s.
-* Do not, under **any circumstances**, download or update any mods, modpacks, or plugins you may use, or even run any you downloaded and never ran before - stick to instances you have already used, and those **ONLY**.
+* Keep an eye on communication from the team on developments regarding new methods to detect issues like this in the future.

 ## Frequently Asked Questions